xwiki-contrib/packaging-snap/README.md

 sudo snap install xwiki_13.10.8_amd64.snap --dangerous
 ```

-## NOTE:xwiki-base-snap and xwiki-mysql-snap has been replaced by xwiki-jetty package
+## NOTE: xwiki-base-snap and xwiki-mysql-snap has been replaced by xwiki-jetty package

 # Setting up the xwiki-base-snap mysql database **(obsolete)**